-Now, the Jolokia (and any other actuator) endpoint will be accessible on port 8912.
+The Jolokia (and any other actuator) endpoint will now be accessible on port 8912.
 The new path to the Jolokia actuator endpoint will be http://localhost:8912/actuator/jolokia .

 By default, Jolokia and every other endpoint are available under the /actuator path.
 This can be changed (for all endpoints) by setting the web base-path property.
 If you do not like the name “Jolokia”, then this can also be changed by modifying the mapping property.
 Let us take the following properties as an example:

 With this configuration, the Jolokia interface will be accessible with the link http://server:port/endpoints/customjmx